Several people asked me to comment on this article. Seeing it received a lot of media attention, I've decided to write it publicly.

 Many people try to copy habits of professional athletes in order to pave their way towards sports success.
 Many of these are compulsive actions and superstitious rituals that don't have a significant influence on sports success, other than a sense of control.
 Even though that is a very important factor, I believe it to be of significance only on a top level of performance.

-Novak Djokovic stopped consuming food items containing gluten as well as dairy products, and he felt an amazing improvement in all aspects of health.
-Even though I believe he exaggerates a little, does that mean everyone needs to do the same?
+Novak Djokovic stopped consuming foods containing gluten as well as dairy products, and he felt an amazing improvement in all aspects of health and performance.
+Even though I believe he exaggerates a bit, does that mean everyone needs to do the same?

 As Djokovic says in his book, you can try to stop eating these food items for a certain period of time and track any changes that might occur.
 However, there are three traps here.